tsgrissom/PotterPlus/README.md

 * Check if `enchanting.yml` is even a thing anymore
 * Add stuff for post-graduation (more classes, paths, and exclusive spells)
 * Make mobs more aggressive as they get damaged with `min_damage` flags, etc.
+* Change upgrade messages.

 ### Known bugs

 #### Spells

 * Obliviate Maxima doesn't work, Obliviate does
+* `upgrades` is broken for me locally but not for Nathan

 ### Other ideas